-Many people today, unfortunately, suffer from emotional issues such as stress or anxiety, which can also affect a person’s sleeping patterns and cause insomnia.
-We are always in need of a quick fix and that usually brings us to the doctor’s office for a prescription that can help us out quickly.
+Unfortunately, many people today suffer from emotional issues such as stress or anxiety, which can also affect a person’s sleeping patterns and cause insomnia.
+We are always in need of a quick fix, and that usually brings us to the doctor’s office for a prescription that can help us out quickly.

-Among the most commonly prescribed medications for short-term treatment of anxiety disorders, panic attacks, and insomnia are Valium, Xanax, or Klonopin.
+The most commonly prescribed medications for short-term anxiety disorders, panic attacks, and insomnia are Valium, Xanax, or Klonopin.
 These medications are in a group of drugs called benzodiazepines or benzos.
-Benzodiazepines work to calm or sedate a person, by raising the level of the inhibitory neurotransmitter GABA in the brain.
-Depending on the amount taken, this can lead to a feeling of relaxation or sleepiness and, if taken too much, intoxication.
+Benzodiazepines work to calm or sedate a person by raising the level of the inhibitory neurotransmitter GABA in the brain.
+Depending on the amount taken, this can lead to a feeling of relaxation or sleepiness and intoxication if taken too much.

 What is Klonopin Exactly?
 Is This Drug Addictive?